dreamportdev/Osdev-Notes/Timer.md

 3. Reset the APIC counter
 4. Wait some time that is measured using another timing source (in our case the PIT)
 5. Compute the number of ticks from the APIC counter
-6. Adjust it to a Second
+6. Adjust it to the desired measure
 7. Divide it by the divider chosen, use this value to raise an interrupt every x ticks
 8. Mask the PIT Timer IRQ